 Maroon Color

-- Warmth: Maroon is often described as a warm, earthy red with a brownish tinge.
+- Warmth: Maroon is often described as a warm, earthy red with brown tones.
 It evokes a cozy and inviting feel.

 - Rustic Charm: This color is reminiscent of autumn leaves and the natural world, making it suitable for rustic and outdoor-themed designs.